plentymarkets/docs-raw/plentyInterface/Account.md

 </pre>

-Returns an account by an id only if it is associated with the given contact id.
+Returns an account by an ID only if it is associated with the given contact ID.

 ##### <strong>Parameters</strong>